Macron, Le Pen decry 'shocking' Stellantis CEO pay

 Stellantis CEO Carlos Tavares’ remuneration package of 19.15 million euros just a year after the company was formed became an issue as Macron and Le Pen campaigned ahead of the April 24 runoff vote.
 Polls show purchasing power and inflation are a top voter concern.

-Stellantis was formed last year through the merger of PSA Peugeot and Fiat Chrysler Automobiles.
+Stellantis, formed last year through the merger of PSA Peugeot and Fiat Chrysler Automobiles, sought Friday to defend Tavares’ work in turning around the fortunes of the French carmaker — and his pay package.

-Centrist President Emmanuel Macron, perceived by many voters as being too pro-business, called the pay package “astronomical” and pushed for a Europe-wide effort to set ceilings on “abusive” executive pay.
+Macron, a centrist perceived by many left-wing voters as being too pro-business, called the pay package “astronomical” and pushed for a Europe-wide effort to set ceilings on “abusive” executive pay.

 “It’s shocking, it’s excessive,” he said Friday on broadcaster France-Info.